Everyone enrolled in the Partnership

-You may increase your coverage by the annual guaranteed issue amount of $5,000 during the fall enrollment period in 2013 and 2014 if you receive a letter from Unum notifying you that you are qualified for the increase based upon your salary and current level of coverage.
+You may increase your coverage by the annual guaranteed issue amount of $5,000 during the fall enrollment period in 2014 if you receive a letter from Unum notifying you that you are qualified for the increase based upon your salary and current level of coverage.

-You may submit a supplemental application (required answers to specific health questions) to increase your coverage amount above the guaranteed issue amount up to the overall maximum amount during the fall enrollment period in 2013 and 2014.
+You may submit a supplemental application (required answers to specific health questions) to increase your coverage amount above the guaranteed issue amount up to the overall maximum amount during the fall enrollment period in 2014.

 49. How does universal life insurance work?

 The premiums you pay to maintain universal life coverage support the cost of insurance and administrative charges.
 Any amount left over goes toward cash value that accumulates and earns interest.